U.S. Route 11 in New York: Future

 Plans for the Rooftop Highway, a proposed limited-access highway that would extend for 175 mi from Watertown to Champlain, first surfaced in the 1950s.
 If built, the highway would likely follow the US 11 corridor across the northern part of North Country, connecting I-81 to I-87.
 The project is expected to create more than 27,000 jobs throughout the North Country and is expected to take as many as 15 years to complete.

 A study called the North Country Transportation Study Action Plan and Final Technical Report suggests that the road would likely be built to Interstate Highway standards in order to improve constrained transit systems due to a lack of infrastructure throughout the area.
 Backers of the project have called for the highway to be designated as I-98; however, this designation has not been recognized by any government agencies, such as the New York State Department of Transportation or the American Association of State Highway and Transportation Officials (AASHTO).
-The number does fit into AASHTO's numbering system, though, as the highest even numbers are designated for highways running along the Canada–U.S. border, such as the proposed highway.
+The number does fit into AASHTO's numbering system, though, as the highest even numbers are designated for highways running along the Canada–United States border, such as the proposed highway.